ABOUT THE APPALACHIAN WRITER IN RESIDENCE POSITION

 The AWiR post is sponsored by Ashe County Public Library in partnership with On the Same Page.
 Each author chosen for this residency strives to portray contemporary Appalachia with nuance and authenticity in their work.
 The AWiR is an integral part of the festival, participating in a number of events spanning the entire week of the festival.

-2024 Appalachian Writer in Residence: Jim Minick
+2025 Appalachian Writer in Residence: Jane Hicks

-• An educational workshop for Ashe County Young Eisner Scholars Appalachia Students
+• An Educational Workshop for Ashe County Young Eisner Scholars Appalachia Students